Quantum Mechanics in symmetry language: Measurement

-For instance, in a Stern-Gelach experiment, the environment is composed of photons of the detectors magnetic field and spins of atoms in the detector and outside of it.
-Although all these components contribute in state $|E,\psi\rangle$, only a limited number of photons\footnote{Nonetheless this is usually a very large number and Sinai theorem can be applied.} get the chance to interact with the passing electron.
+Considering again a Stern-Gerlach experiment, the environment is composed of photons of the magnetic field of the detector and spins of atoms in the detector and outside of it.
+Although all these components contribute to state $|E,\psi\rangle$, only a limited number of photons get the chance to interact with the passing electron\footnote{Nonetheless this is usually a very large number and Sinai theorem can be applied.}.
 The interaction Hamiltonian between two spins is proportional to $\hat{\vec{S}}_1.\hat{\vec{S}}_2$.
-Therefore, the classical Hamiltonian (\ref{measurehamilt}) depends on $A_iA_j \propto s_is_j$ where $s$ is the eigen value of projection of one spin on the other, and has a discrete support.
+Therefore, the classical Hamiltonian (\ref{measurehamilt}) depends on $A_iA_j \propto s_i s_j$ where $s$ is the eigen value of projection of one spin on the other, and has a discrete support.
 Even if the state of the electron is initially a superposition of two polarizations, according to Sinai theorem, the field $A$ approaches randomly to one of two minima of the Hamiltonian - corresponding to alignment along or opposite to detector's field - with a probability very close to 1.
 This corresponds to entanglement of the spin of environment with the system (electron) and breaking of state symmetry as explained in Sec. \ref{sec:symmbrdeco}.

+According to Sinai theorem weak perturbations of configuration Hamiltonian makes $A_i$'s configuration to approach to one of Peierls pure states, which in the case of a quantum system corresponds to one of eigen vectors of the observable, with a measure zero difference.
+In statistical mechanics this phenomenon occurs for specific values of couplings.
+Here we have to assume that the critical value of couplings for occurrence of $i^{th}$ Peierls pure phase has a probability proportional to $|a_i|^2$.
+This ensures that in the limit of weak interaction it is the randomness of quantum state due to degeneracy (symmetry) rather than the apparatus or environment which determines probability of outcomes.
+Due to stability - in mathematical sense - of Peierls pure states, once the symmetry is spontaneously broken, it cannot be restored, that is $A_i$ coefficients preserve their value.
+In quantum language system-environment entanglement is stable and needs large perturbations to break it.